AamirAnwar/PythonLab/README.md

 ![logo](https://github.com/AamirAnwar/PythonLab/raw/master/Github_Art.png)

 ## How to run programs
  Use index.py acts as the main executable depending on your config.
-Best to import whatever you want and run it there  :running:gs
+Best to import whatever you want and run it there  :running:

 ## Topics